+(v) HHSC may contract with an appropriate disinterested organization to adjudicate disputes between a facility and the State survey agency.
+Texas Government Code §2009.053 does not apply to the selection of an appropriate disinterested organization.
+For purposes of this section, a reference to HHSC with respect to HHSC's role in the IDR process includes an organization with which HHSC has contracted for the purpose of performing IDR, and a contracted organization is bound by the same requirements to which HHSC is bound for the purposes of conducting an IDR.
+The results of an IDR conducted by a contracted organization serve only as a recommendation to the State survey Agency.
+The State survey Agency maintains responsibility for and makes final IDR decisions.

 §393.2.
 Informal Dispute Resolution for Assisted Living Facilities.

-(a) The Texas Health and Human Services Commission (HHSC) provides an informal dispute resolution (IDR) process for assisted living facilities (ALFs) through which an ALF may dispute violations cited against that ALF by the State survey agency or its designee.
+(a) The Texas Health and Human Services Commission (HHSC) provides an informal dispute resolution (IDR) process for assisted living facilities (ALFs) through which an ALF may dispute violations cited against that ALF by the State survey agency .

-(b) HHSC must receive the ALF's written request for an IDR no later than the 10th calendar day after the ALF's receipt of the statement of violations from the State survey agency or its designee.
-If the 10th calendar day falls on a Saturday, Sunday, or legal holiday, the due date becomes the following business day.
+(b) The HHSC IDR Department must receive the ALF's written request for an IDR no later than the tenth calendar day after the ALF's receipt of the official statement of violations .
 The ALF must submit its written request for an IDR on the form designated for that purpose by HHSC.
 HHSC will make that form publicly available, e.g., maintained on the HHSC website.

 (c) Within three business days of its receipt of the ALF's written request for an IDR, HHSC will notify the ALF and the State survey agency's regional office under which the ALF operates of its receipt of the request.

-(d) Within 15 calendar days of HHSC's receipt of the ALF's request for an IDR, HHSC must receive from the ALF two copies of the ALF's rebuttal letter and attached supporting documentation.
-If the 15th calendar day falls on a Saturday, Sunday, or legal holiday, the due date becomes the following business day.
+(d) Within 15 calendar days of HHSC's receipt of the ALF's request for an IDR, HHSC must receive from the ALF the ALF's rebuttal letter and attached supporting documentation.
 The rebuttal letter must contain:

-(1) a list of the violations disputed (only those violations listed on the IDR request form and addressed in the rebuttal letter/supporting documentation will be reviewed);
+(1) a list of the violations disputed (only those violations listed on the IDR request form and addressed in the rebuttal letter and supporting documentation will be reviewed);

-(2) the reason(s) each violation is disputed; and
+(2) the reason or reasons each violation is disputed; and

 (3) the outcome desired by the ALF for each disputed violation.